 As the needs of families in communities across the country can greatly vary, MIECHV is designed to give states flexibility in identifying local needs to maximize effectiveness in improving outcomes.
 For families experiencing poverty, language barriers, or geographic isolation, tailored home visiting services can be a valuable resource for supporting parents to be the best advocate for their child’s learning and development in the early years.
 Ultimately, investing in children from birth through family support programs saves money for taxpayers as a result of increased family self-sufficiency.

 Further, federal investment in home visiting through MIECHV has kick started a boost in state investment.
 Since 2008, the National Conference of State Legislatures reports that at least 22 states have passed home visiting legislation.

-Congress passed a bill in 2018 to reauthorize MIECHV for five years.
-By improving and supporting newborn and maternal health, home visiting significantly impacts academic performance, reduces crime and domestic violence, encourages self-sufficiency within families and builds the foundation for a better prepared workforce and a stronger economy.
+Latest Update: In 2018, Congress reauthorized MIECHV for five years (through FY 2022) at a funding level of $400 million a year.
+By improving and supporting newborn and maternal health, home visiting significantly impacts academic performance, reduces crime and domestic violence, encourages self-sufficiency within families, and builds the foundation for a better prepared workforce and a stronger economy.